openmrs/openmrs-contrib-performance-test/README.md

 | peak      | 70                 | 1 hour             | 60 seconds            |
 | dev       | env `ACTIVE_USERS` | env `ACTIVE_USERS` | 60 seconds            |

+Currently, the workload is divided between the following roles:

+Doctor: 50% of the active users
+Clerk: 50% of the active users

 ## Debugging